Using a Remote WebDAV Service as Network Storage for Your MFT Server

 Would you prefer to watch a video version of this tutorial instead?
 You can play the video below.
 Otherwise, just skip it if you wish to continue reading.

-Once you have that ready, login to your JSCAPE MFT Server environment and go to the Domains section.
+If you qualify, you can login to your JSCAPE MFT Server environment and go to the Domains section.
 Select a domain and click Edit to view the settings for that domain.

 Navigate to the Network Storage module and click the Add button to add a new network storage object.